Trauma-Informed Teaching: A Practical Guide for SchoolsTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 The Six Principles of Trauma-Informed Practice

 5. Empowerment, voice, and choice.
 Strengths are identified and built on.
-Pupils are helped to develop skills and recognise their own competence.
+Learners are helped to develop skills and recognise their own competence.
 Bomber (2007) argues that many traumatised children have an impaired sense of self-efficacy; small, structured opportunities to experience success can begin to repair this.

 These six principles are not a checklist to complete once.
 They are ongoing commitments that need to be embedded in policy, staff training, behaviour management procedures, and day-to-day classroom practice.